 Gaviria’s political beginnings

 Running as a Liberal, Gaviria won the election by the slenderest of margins, gaining less than 5,000 more votes than his rival out of more than one million voters.
-His opponent, Ruben Dario Quintero from Cambio Radical, challenged the results.
+His opponent, Ruben Dario Quintero from Radical Change, challenged the results.
 More than a month after the election, Gaviria was declared the winner following an investigation by the National Electoral Council.

 Governor of Antioquia

 Gaviria proved to a popular governor.
 In 2007, he was voted Colombia’s best governor and he left office with sky-high approval ratings of 89%.
 However his time in office was not without controversy.
 His proposal to sell the state liquor company FLA provoked a mass backlash, while he also came under fire for handing liquor distribution licenses to a group associated with gangland boss Alirio Rendon, alias “El Cebollero.”

 His alleged relationship with the convicted Oficina de Envigado chief came back to haunt him when El Cebollero told the media he had had a close relationship with Gaviria and had proof that he had helped fund Gaviria’s governor election campaign.

 After leaving office in 2007, Gaviria resurfaced a year later to launch his bid to become the Liberal Party candidate in the 2010 elections.
 In the party primaries he lost to Rafael Pardo by more than 100,000 votes.
 However, Pardo asked Gaviria to run as vice-president on his ultimately unsuccessful ticket.